What is meant by the term ‘superfast’ broadband?

 Why do some areas get FTTP and others get FTTC?

-In most areas, fibre broadband is being delivered via Fibre to the Cabinet (FTTC) although Fibre to the Premise (FTTP) technology may be used in some areas, where it is more appropriate.
+In most areas, superfast broadband is being delivered via Fibre to the Cabinet (FTTC), using the existing copper-based network.
+Newer Fibre to the Premise (FTTP) technology is being used increasingly in later phases of the rollout in areas.